tredontho/purescript-book/text/chapter10.md

 For simple types, the correspondence is almost trivial.
 For example, if an expression has the type `Boolean`, then its value `v` at runtime should satisfy `typeof v === 'boolean'`.
 That is, expressions of type `Boolean` evaluate to one of the (JavaScript) values `true` or `false`.
 In particular, there is no PureScript expression of type `Boolean` which evaluates to `null` or `undefined`.

-A similar law holds for expressions of type `Int` `Number` and `String` - expressions of type `Int` or `Number` evaluate to non-null JavaScript numbers, and expressions of type `String` evaluate to non-null JavaScript strings.
-Expressions of type `Int` will evaluate to integers at runtime, even though they cannot not be distinguished from values of type `Number` by using `typeof`.
+A similar law holds for expressions of type `Int`, `Number`, and `String` - expressions of type `Int` or `Number` evaluate to non-null JavaScript numbers, and expressions of type `String` evaluate to non-null JavaScript strings.
+Expressions of type `Int` will evaluate to integers at runtime, even though they cannot be distinguished from values of type `Number` by using `typeof`.

 What about `Unit`?
 Well, since `Unit` has only one inhabitant (`unit`) and its value is not observable, it doesn't actually matter what it's represented with at runtime.
 Old code tends to represent it using `{}`.
 Newer code, however, tends to use `undefined`.
 So, although it doesn't really matter what you use to represent `Unit`, it is recommended to use `undefined` (not returning anything from a function also returns `undefined`).